 The European Council is the EU institution that defines the general political direction and priorities of the European Union.
 It consists of the Heads of State or Government of the Member States, together with the President of the European Council and the President of the European Commission.

 The European Commission proposes new laws, manages EU policies, allocates EU funding, and promotes the general interest of the EU.
 It is also named as the “guardian of the treaties” as it monitors if the EU Member States apply EU law correctly.
-The political leadership is provided by a team of (one from each EU country) – led by the Commission President.
+The political leadership is provided by a team of 27 Commissioners (one from each EU country) – led by the Commission President.
 The day-to-day running of Commission business is performed by its staff, organised into departments known as Directorates-General (DGs), each responsible for a specific policy area.

 The European Parliament and the Council of the European Union are responsible for adopting legislation and making policy decisions, based on proposals from the European Commission.

-The European Parliament is composed of politicians from each Member State, called (MEPs).
+The European Parliament is composed of politicians from each Member State, called Members of the European Parliament (MEPs).
 They are directly elected by EU voters every 5 years.
 Members of Parliament may ask the Commission questions to influence policy issues.
 Parliament's work comprises two main stages:

 1. Committee stage- where smaller groups of MEPs discuss specific issues and prepare legislation,